If you don’t have much – or any – health writing experience, it’s hard to know where to begin.

 Experienced writers will tell you that you should never write for free.
 But beginners without any experience might not feel comfortable charging for their work.
 Also, it’s difficult to get a paid job without experience.
 Many aspiring writers are keen to develop their skills and experience before they start applying for jobs with clients or pitching for freelance work.

-How much health writing experience do you need before you can apply for a job?
+How much health writing experience should you get before you can apply for a job?

 - Builds your confidence – it helps you to become a better writer, gives you project management skills, gets you used to managing deadlines, and more.